antonjb/blog/src/pages/blog/2019-12-13-git-commit-message.md

   - tips
 ---

-It's highly likely that you're using Git for versioning control in a project you're working on.
-It often doesn't matter the size of the project, from side project through to large-scale enterprise applications and everything in-between.

-When it comes time to commit a feature branch we might not always put the most effort into what that commit message is.
-It can be the last step in the process and we want to get the code up for review and shipped after all.
+No matter the size of your project, be it side project or large-scale enterprise application, it's highly likely you're using Git for version control.
+When it comes time to commit our feature branch we don't always put the most effort into the commit message.
+It can be the last step in the process and we want to get the code up for review and shipped.

 Take a look at this commit message to my blog:

 > Adds JSON React Layouts article

-I get an idea of what I did, there's just no detail as to why.
-Conversely, this commit when I converted a page to TypeScript and added semantic meaning to the pages:
+You get an idea of what I did, there's just no detail as to why.
+Conversely, the below commit message, when I converted a page to TypeScript and added semantic meaning to the pages, gives you an idea of the what but importantly also why:

 > Converted page to TypeScript, improved semantic meaning
 >